-9. It is vital that committee members have access to relevant and up-to-date information when considering the implications of this Bill.
+12. It is vital that committee members have access to relevant and up-to-date information when considering the implications of this Bill.
 JR55 v NI Commissioner for Complaints [2014] NICA 11 is significant as it calls into question a number of the clauses within the draft Bill.
-The following section is a brief outline of this case.
+We believe the intention be The following section is a brief outline of this case.